The complete guide to paying international contractors

 Best practices for paying international contractors

-Setting up good systems and clear communication from the start will save time, prevent headaches, and create positive working relationships with the international team.
+Setting up good systems and clear communication from the start will save time, prevent problems, and create positive working relationships with the international team.
 Here are some best practices to consider:

 - Keep detailed records: Store digital copies of all signed agreements, invoices, payment confirmations, and tax documents in a secure, centralized system.
-Use consistent naming conventions for files to make audits and reviews easier, and log payment dates, amounts, and exchange rates for each transaction to create a clear audit trail.
+Use consistent naming conventions for files to facilitate audits and reviews, and log payment dates, amounts, and exchange rates for each transaction to create a clear audit trail.

 - Set clear payment timing: Discuss payment timing expectations up front.
 Contractors in different regions may have different norms.
 Some may prefer monthly payments, while others expect payment after each milestone.